bringauto/fleet-protocol-http-api/README.md

     }
 ```

-- keycloak_url : base URL of a working Keycloak instance
+- keycloak_url: base URL of a working Keycloak instance
-- client_id : id of client in Keycloak (Clients -> click on client representing HTTP API -> Settings -> Client ID)
+- client_id: id of client in Keycloak (Clients -> click on client representing HTTP API -> Settings -> Client ID)
-- client_secret_key : secret key of client (Clients -> click on client representing HTTP API -> Credentials -> Client Secret)
+- client_secret_key: secret key of client (Clients -> click on client representing HTTP API -> Credentials -> Client Secret)
-- scope : checking of scopes is not yet implemented (must be `email` for now!)
+- scope: checking of scopes is not yet implemented (must be `email` for now!)
-- realm : realm in which the client belongs (seen on top of the left side panel in Keycloak GUI)
+- realm: realm in which the client belongs (seen on top of the left side panel in Keycloak GUI)

 ### Configuration
 The server settings can be found in the `config/config.json`, including the database logging information and parameters for the database cleanup.